frasermarlow/WP_google_map_api_caller_plugin/README.md

 - ***Save location*** - this is the location where you will save the finished merged .json file.
 This is the URL you will enter in the WP Google Map scheduled import.

 ## So what's with all this Glitter stuff?
-The organization I built this plugin for is called Glitter.  [https://getglitterapp.com](Check them out).
+The organization I built this plugin for is called Glitter.
+[Check them out](https://getglitterapp.com).